Berkeley Buddhist Priory Newsletter

 Charity is one of the four wisdoms and demonstrates the Bodhisattva’s aspiration.
 Deep appreciation and gratitude is offered to all those who contribute their spiritual practice, money, time, energy, and various gifts to the Priory.
 The generosity of the entire Priory Sangha is what makes it possible for the Priory to exist and for the Dharma to be freely offered to whomever is interested.

-In recent months, we have been given many generous gifts, including garden plants, Buddhist statues and altar supplies, books, kitty litter, toilet paper, paper towels, paper napkins and cleaning supplies.
+In recent months, we have been given many generous gifts, including altar plants, garden plants, books, kitty litter, tissues, lighters, altar stands and cleaning supplies.

-Providing monks with food is the traditional offering given when coming to a Buddhist temple, and we appreciate all the generous food offerings we have been given, which provide most of the food for the Priory.
-During the past few months we have been given food donations of various vegetables and fruit, soy milk, eggs, tofu, breakfast cereal, pasta, crackers, olive oil, rice, vegetarian burgers, vegetarian meats, peanut butter, cheese, beans, soups, salads, oats, bread, coffee, herbal and black teas, vegetable stock, fruit juice, nuts, chips, raisins, fruit preserves, chocolates, cookies, candy, pies, and cakes.
+Providing monks with food is the traditional offering given when coming to a Buddhist temple, and we appreciate all the generous food offerings we have been given, which much of the food for the Priory.
+During the past few months we have been given food donations of various vegetables and fruit, soy milk, eggs, tofu, breakfast cereal, oats, soups, hummus, polenta, crackers, rice, vegetarian burgers, vegetarian meats, cheese, beans, soups, salads, bread, coffee, herbal and black teas, fruit juice, nuts, sunflower seeds, various chips, coconut milk, fruit preserves, rice cakes, chocolates, cookies, candy, pies, and cakes.
 You are always welcome to check with the Priory on what foods are currently needed.

 Priory Meditation Retreats

 Retreats are an excellent way to deepen our meditation and training.
 The retreat begins at 8am and the day is a mixture of meditation, Dharma talks and Buddhist services.
 The retreat is over at 5 p.m..
 Please register in advance for all the retreats.